-- banks, through cash holdings and - Scottish Widows Limited (SWL) defaulting under the (although heavily collateralised) Reinsurance Agreement and the Indemnity Agreement.
+- banks, through cash holdings and - counterparties to the hedge assets (these are assessed in the counterparty default calculation) - Scottish Widows Limited (SWL) defaulting under the (although heavily collateralised) Reinsurance Agreement and the Indemnity Agreement.

 The Charge Arrangement that is in place to protect against SWL's possible insolvency or downgrade reduces the economic exposure of such an event to SWE; however, credit cannot be taken for this Charge agreement within the Standard Formula calculation of SWE's capital requirements.